fmlab-iis/Pregel/README.md

 The [Okapi](https://github.com/grafos-ml/okapi) library implements the [Spinner graph partitioning algorithm](http://arxiv.org/abs/1404.3861), which computes an edge-based balanced k-way partitioning of a graph.
 Spinner splits the vertices across k partitions, trying to maximize _locality_ and _balancing_.
 The former means that vertices that are connected through an edge tend to be assigned to the same partition.
 The latter means that a similar number of edges is assigned to each partition.
 The partitioning produced by Spinner can be used to minimize network communication and maximize load balance for distributed computation frameworks.

-Spinner is based on iterative vertex migrations, with decisions taken independently based on (per-vertex) local information.
-At beginning, vertices are assigned randomly to partitions.
+Spinner is based on iterative vertex migrations, with decisions taken independently based on per-vertex local information.
+In the beginning, vertices are assigned randomly to partitions.
 After initialization, vertices communicate their partition to their neighbors through messages, and they try to migrate to the partition where most of their neighbors occur.
 This pattern is also known as *label propagation*.
 Spinner supports a number of interesting features such as incremental computation and ability to adapt a partitioning to changes to the graph (e.g. vertices and edges are added or removed) and to the partitions (e.g. partitions are added or removed).
 These features allow Spinner to partition massive graphs and keep the partitioning up-to-date with minimal re-computations.

-The computation of the Spinner algorithm works as follows:

-1) Assign vertices to partitions according to the following heuristics:
+The computation of the Spinner algorithm works as follows.
+The algorithm first assigns vertices to partitions according to the following heuristics:
   - If we are computing a new partitioning, assign the vertex to a random partition.
-  - If we are adapting the partitioning to graph changes:
+  - If we are adapting the partitioning to changes of graph:<br />
-    * If the vertex was previously partitioned, assign the previous label.
+    a) If the vertex was partitioned before, assign it to the previous partition.<br />
-    * If the vertex is new, assign a random partition.
+    b) If the vertex is new, assign it to a random partition.
-  - If we are adapting the graph to changes of the number of partitions:
+  - If we are adapting the graph to changes of partitioning:<br />
-    * If we are adding partitions: assign the vertex to one of the new partitions uniformly at random / with probability p (see paper).
+    a) If we are going to add partitions, assign the vertex to the new partitions with probability p (see paper).<br />
-    * If we are removing partitions: assign vertices belonging to the removed partitions to the other partitions uniformly at random.
+    b) If we are going to remove partitions, assign vertices belonging to the removed partitions to the other partitions uniformly at random.

 After the vertices are initialized, they communicate their labels to their neighbors, and update the partition loads according to their assignments.

-2) Each vertex computes the score for each label based on loads and the labels from incoming neighbors.
-If a new partition has higher score (or depending on the heuristics used), the vertex decides to try to migrate during the following superstep.
+1. Each vertex computes the score for each label based on loads and the labels from incoming neighbors.
+If a new partition has higher score, the vertex will try to migrate to the partition in next superstep.
 Otherwise, it does nothing.

-3) Interested vertices try to migrate according to the ratio of vertices who want to migrate to a partition i and the remaining capacity of partition i.
-Vertices who succeed in the migration update the partition loads and communicate their migration to their neighbors true a message.
+2. Interested vertices try to migrate according to the ratio of the vertices trying to migrate and the remaining capacity of the target partition.
+Vertices that succeed in the migration update the partition loads and communicate their labels to their neighbors.

-4) Keep alternating steps (2) and (3) until convergence is reached.
+The algorithm keeps alternating the above two steps until it converges.
 Convergence is reached when the global score of the partitioning does not change for a number of times over a certain threshold.

 ### K-Core